On the role of the curvature drift instability in the dynamics of electrons in active galactic nuclei: Discussion

 \section{Discussion}

 Let us consider the Archimedes' spiral $\Phi = aR$, where $\Phi$ and $R$ are the polar coordinates and $a = {\it const}$.
-As was shown in \cite{r03} if the particle slides along the rotating channel that has the shape of the Archimedes' spiral then, an observer from the laboratory frame of reference will measure the effective angular velocity $\Omega_{ef} = \Omega + d\Phi/dt =\Omega + av$, where $v$ is the longitudinal velocity of a particle.
-If the particle moves without acceleration in the laboratory frame of reference, the corresponding effective angular velocity must be equal to zero ($\Omega_{ef}=0$).
-Therefore, $v = v_c \equiv -\Omega/a$ which means that, for any Archimedes' spiral with $a<-\Omega/c$, the dynamics of the particle becomes force-free and the particle moves with a certain "characteristic velocity", $v_c$. \\* After defining the corresponding components of the relativistic momentum $P_{R} = \gamma mv$, $P_{\Phi} = \gamma mR\Omega_{ef}$, the equation of motion, $d{\bf P}/dt = {\bf F}$ (${\bf F}$ is the reaction force), leads to the following equation \cite{r03}
+As was shown by \cite{r03} if the particle slides along the rotating channel that has the shape of the Archimedes' spiral then, an observer from the laboratory frame of reference will measure the effective angular velocity $\Omega_{ef} = \Omega + d\Phi/dt =\Omega + av$, where $v$ is the radial component of velocity of a particle.
+In case the motion is force free, thus the particles do not experience any forces, the trajectory in the laboratory frame of reference will be a straight line, characterized by the vanishing effective angular velocity and the following radial velocity, $v = v_c \equiv -\Omega/a$.
+This is an interesting property of the Archimedes' spiral: if one launches a particle along such a rotating channel (when $a<-\Omega/v_c$), then, if the initial radial velocity exactly equals $v_c$, the particle will never experience a reaction force, thus, the dynamics of the particle is always force-free.
+On the other hand, a natural question arises: what happens if the initial velocity differs from $v_c$?
+As is shown in Ref. \refcite{r03}, the radial velocity asymptotically behaves according to the following expression